ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Method

 \subsection{Per-frame Control Signals Extraction}

-After obtaining per-frame hair geometry from the simulator, we convert it into control signals for video diffusion.
-Here, the inputs are the simulated hair geometry $\text{H}_{1:\text{T}}$ from Stage~1. and a human model sequence $\text{M}_{1:\text{T}}$, defined by the sequence of human motion poses in $\mathcal{F}$.
+After obtaining per-frame hair geometry $\text{H}_{1:\text{T}}$ from the simulator, we convert it into control signals for video diffusion.
+Here, the inputs include $\text{H}_{1:\text{T}}$ and a human model sequence $\text{M}_{1:\text{T}}$, defined by the sequence of human poses in $\mathcal{F}$.
 This stage then outputs per-frame control signals for the video diffusion model, which control both hair dynamics and human motion.
 Inspired by recent controllable generation~\cite{zhang2023adding, wang2024unianimate, wang2025unianimate}, we define the control signals to have the same shape as the output video ($\text{T} \times \text{H} \times \text{W}$), thereby providing pixel- and frame-wise control.

-We impose two requirements on the control signals: (1) they must reflect the desired camera trajectory $\mathcal{T}_{\text{cam}}$ to allow camera pose control, and (2) they should depend only on geometry, as the physics simulator produces purely geometric results. \proj generates the control signals in two steps: (1) trajectory-aware 3D-to-2D projection and (2) geometric feature extraction.
-(Stage~2 in \Fig{fig:overview} ).
-The first step ensures that the camera trajectory is encoded, and the second ensures that the control signals depend only on geometry.
+We impose two requirements on the control signals: (1) they must reflect the desired camera trajectory $\mathcal{T}_{\text{cam}}$ to allow camera pose control, and (2) they should depend only on geometry, as the physics simulator produces purely geometric results. \proj generates the control signals in two steps (Stage~2 in \Fig{fig:overview}): (1) trajectory-aware 3D-to-2D perspective projection and (2) geometric feature extraction.
+The first step ensures that the camera trajectory is encoded, and the second ensures the control signals depend only on geometry.